 The Ecodesign Regulation ErP Lot 9 for servers and data storage products has been in effect in the EU since March 2020.
 It contains relevant energy-efficiency requirements.
 Its scope covers all standard servers.
 With it come stricter requirements for PSUs.
-PSUs with energy efficiency class Bronze, Silver, and Gold following the 80Plus programme are no longer permissible.
-However, the more efficient Platinum and Titanium classes are allowed.
+From January 1, 2024, the next stage will take effect, making titanium-quality power supply units mandatory for almost all server systems.